ALFA-group/neural-program-comprehension/Python_proficiency_test/README.md

 - This proficiency test of Python consisted of a total of 23 questions.

 - 22 of these were short-response questions.
-They were in two formats - write out the expected output of a program, and spot and fix an error in a program.
+They were two formats - write out the expected output of a program, and spot and fix an error in a program.

-- One question required algorithm to be designed and implement it in Python.
+- One question required an algorithm to be designed and implement it in Python.

 - Participants were given 1 hour to attempt these questions.